s-chand/stock-exchange/README.md

 ## How the code works

+When `npm start` is run, nodeJS creates worker threads using the number of cores available on the machine as the total number of starting threads.
+It uses nodeJS's cluster to fork the workers.

-The API was implemented following the below specifications:
+In terms of logic, the API was implemented following these specifications.

-A bid is submitted via an API call passing the following paramteres
+A bid is submitted via an API call passing the following paramters:

     * Country (query parameter = countrycode)
     * BaseBid (query parameter = BaseBid)